quantera-tech/QuantumGuard-paper/Journal/Journal.md

 ## Ponder
 If we perform the 5 step implementation then we should get the pca30 transformed reduced features of EMBER dataset

+# Wednesday, July 23rd, 2025

+## Discover
+Researched through the entire data preprocessing pipeline of EMBER dataset.
+Also, researched the working mechanism of the pre-processing pipeline.

+## Investigate
+After performing the research it was found that the data preprocessing pipeline of EMBER dataset is about six steps.
+The pre-processing steps include- data splitting, standardization, pca30 transformation etc.

+## Ponder
+If we perform those six data pre-processing steps if would be able to convert the feature vectors and store the information to 8 qubits.
+Those 8 qubits will later be used for QCNN classification.